inet-framework/inet/doc/src/users-guide/ch-ethernet.rst

 CSMA/CD is not needed and the channel utilization can be high.

-The :par:`duplexMode` parameters of the MACs must be set according to the medium connected to the port; if collisions are possible (it’s a bus or hub) it must be set to false, otherwise, it can be set to true.
+The :par:`duplexMode` parameters of the MACs must be set according to the medium connected to the port; if collisions are possible (it's a bus or hub) it must be set to false, otherwise, it can be set to true.
 By default, it uses a half-duplex MAC with CSMA/CD.